membraneframework-labs/guide/guide/creating_app/advanced.md

 > to an element with dynamic output pad, the ids have to be provided explicitly to avoid
 > multiple entries with the same key.
 >
-> This API limitation will be adressed in the future releases of Membrane Core, see [this GitHub issue](https://github.com/membraneframework/membrane-core/issues/159)
+> This API limitation will be addressed in the future releases of Membrane Core, see [this GitHub issue](https://github.com/membraneframework/membrane-core/issues/159)

-Here's an example of a pipeline using an element with dynamic output pad - `Membrane.Element.Tee.Master`:
+Here's an example of a pipeline using an element with a dynamic output pad - `Membrane.Element.Tee.Master`:

 ```elixir
 defmodule MultipleCopyPipeline do